It’s not about eating less, but eating right. We are what we eat!

 So can we eat anything?

-Every being carries a unique signature of energy within them, this can be positive or negative depending upon the state of the being.
-It is said that vegetarian diet has the most positive aura and it benefits your mind and soul apart from providing the necessary elements for growth and strength.
+Every being carries a unique signature of energy, this can be positive or negative depending upon the state of the being.
+It is said that vegetarian diet has more positive aura and it benefits your mind and soul apart from providing the necessary elements for growth and strength.

 What is the logical explanation to this?

-We feel a sudden urge to react in a negative way when we are subjected to these situations.
-What must go on in an animal which is caged, beaten, pushed & pulled inappropriately and ultimately killed.
-Think about the negative energies bottled up in that beast before being served on your dining table.
+You soak up all the negative energy when you consume that animal.
 Plant food or dairy is considerably higher on positive aura just because the parts that are consumed are regenerative and produced continuously for a cyclic period of time.

 A balanced diet is the secret to health and fitness.
 Here are 10 most healthful foods and their benefits:

-Almonds – rich in protein, magnesium, vitamin E, iron, calcium, fiber.
+- Almonds – rich in protein, magnesium, vitamin E, iron, calcium, fibre.

-Lentils – it is a pulse that provides good amounts of fiber, magnesium, protein and potassium.
+- Lentils – it provides good amounts of fibre, magnesium, protein and potassium.

-Oatmeal – Oats contain complex carbohydrates, as well as water-soluble fiber.
-These slow down digestion and help stabilize levels of blood glucose.
+- Oatmeal – Oats contain complex carbohydrates, as well as water-soluble fibre.
+These slow down digestion and help stabilise levels of blood glucose.
 Oatmeal is also a good source of folate and potassium.

-Broccoli – provides good amounts of fiber, calcium, potassium, folate, and phytonutrients.
-Phytonutrients are compounds that reduce the risk of developing heart disease, diabetes, and some cancers.
+- Broccoli – provides good amounts of fibre, calcium and potassium.
+It also contains phytonutrients that reduce the risk of developing heart disease, diabetes and some cancers.

+- Blueberries – provide substantial amounts of fibre, antioxidants, and phytonutrients.
 Blueberries help protect against cognitive decline, which may help reduce the risk of Alzheimer’s disease.
-They also can help prevent cardiovascular disease, reduce obesity and certain metabolic risk factors.
+They can also help prevent cardiovascular disease, reduce obesity and certain metabolic risk factors.

-Avocados – provide healthful fats, as well as protein, B vitamins, vitamin K, and vitamin E. Avocados are also a good source of fiber.
+- Avocados – provide healthful fats, as well as protein, B vitamins, vitamin K, and vitamin E. Avocados are also a good source of fibre.

-Leafy green vegetables – Spinach is an example of a leafy green with antioxidant content, especially when it is raw, steamed, or very lightly boiled.
-It is a good source of – vitamin A, B-6, C, E and K, selenium, niacin, zinc, phosphorous, copper, potassium, calcium, manganese, betaine and iron
+- Leafy green vegetables – Spinach is an example of a leafy green with antioxidant content, especially when it is raw, steamed, or very lightly boiled.
+It is a good source of many vitamins and minerals essential for human body.

 Balance and moderation is the key to better living.
 Every body type is different, hence only you can find your optimum levels of each food you require to stay healthy.
 Along with food, always remember to keep yourself hydrated with H2O as it helps in cleansing your system, maintaining the optimal body temperature and transporting nutrients.